 Growing a plant from seed is a great way for children to learn about the conditions plants need to grow successfully.
 Beans are an obvious choice as they are a nice big seed, grow relatively quickly ( they should have a large stem and leaves after about 10 days ), get big roots and grow quite tall.
 We’ve had mixed results with our beans this year though, so if you want something more reliable I’d recommend cress or rocket, both of which have grown fantastically for us recently.

 We made this bean into a Jack and the Beanstalk bean, to make your own, download the printable beanstalk here.
-We used double sided tape to stick a lollystick to the beanstalk allowing it to stand up.
+We used double sided tape to attach a lolly stick to the beanstalk allowing it to stand up.

 How to successfully grow a bean